Starting the process

 To ensure that your ballot or Federal Post Card Application reaches the United States as soon as possible, we advise you purchase an international stamp from your local post office and mail the ballot to the United States directly.
 If you prefer to mail your election materials through the Embassy, it may take two months to arrive to its intended destination in the United States.

 - Irish postal system: This is the most direct method.
-Place Irish postage on your completed, signed, dated and sealed FPCA or voted ballot, and mail it directly to the local election officials in the state where you vote.
+Place Irish International postage on your completed, signed, dated and sealed FPCA or voted ballot.
 Make sure USA is indicated at the end of the address of your U.S. board of elections, and then just mail it from any Irish post office.

 - Fax, E-mail, or Internet: Some states allow ballots to be submitted electronically.
 Check the specific requirements of your state since some require you to still mail in the signed paper ballot.